malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 an alternate choice is required.
 The non-linear separation allowed by UMAP does provide a hint as to the algorithms which will be suitable.
-The algorithm chosen for clustering is HDBSCAN [@Campello2013;@McInnes2017] which finds areas of high density assigning them to clusters.
+The Hierarchical Density-Based Clustering of Applications with Noise (HDBSCAN) algorithm [@Campello2013;@McInnes2017] was chosen for being similar to UMAP in creating a topological representation of the data.
+Clusters within the HDBSCAN algorithm are assigned to regions of the input space containing a high density of points, meaning the number of clusters is algorithmically determined.
-The HDBSCAN algorithm doesn't require all points to belong to a cluster, with those too far from an area of high density being considered noise and left unclustered.
+The HDBSCAN algorithm doesn't require all points belong to a cluster, where points are too far from a cluster they considered noise and left unclustered.
-Leaving points unclustered is a better fit for clustering configurations since only configurations which have a high density of points, that is locally favoured configurations will be assigned to a cluster.
+Since configurations of an equilibrium liquid should be exploring all the available phase space, considering the liquid configurations as noise is appropriate.
+We are only concerned with configurations with a higher density than the liquid.

+To evaluate the results of the clustering algorithm we will use the UMAP dimensionality reduction shown in @fig:dim_reduction_sorted_UMAP.
+Instead of the colouring being provided by the labels we have assigned to the dataset, they will be applied by the clustering algorithm.
-The result of clustering using the HDBSCAN algorithm is displayed in @fig:cluster_sorted_hdbscan_vis using the UMAP algorithm for visualisation (see @sec:visualisation).
-This shows the assignment of clusters matches the groups formed from the visualisation.
+These results of using the HDBSCAN algorithm for clustering are shown in @fig:cluster_sorted_hdbscan_vis, showing the assignment of clusters from HDBSCAN closely matches the assignment of clusters from 1 to 4.
-The assignment of structures to the clusters has to be performed manually, with @fig:cluster_sorted_hdbscan displaying the entire configurations from which the assignment can be made.
-Most interesting is that the structure of the p2gg crystal has two distinct alternating layers which explains why there are more clusters than distinct crystals.
+The cluster labelled -1 are the points that the HDBSCAN algorithm considered noise, which corresponds to the points we labelled as liquid in @fig:dim_reduction_UMAP.
+The classification of the liquid as noise showcases the suitability of the HDBSCAN algorithm for identifying recurring local structures within a liquid configuration.
+The remaining clusters are assigned to the values 1 through 4, these numbers have no meaning other than grouping like items together, however, they can be assigned to each crystal structure manually by comparing with the simulation configurations.
+@fig:cluster_sorted_hdbscan uses the same colours as @fig:cluster_sorted_hdbscan_vis so we can assign the clusters to each polymorph.
+The cluster labelled 0 corresponds to the pg polymorph, the cluster labelled 2 corresponds to the p2 polymorph, while the clusters labelled 1 and 3 are alternating layers of the p2gg crystal.
 This additional knowledge demonstrates that while the dataset used in the clustering was known and understood,